Toggle: English / Spanish

 - Sensitivity to light or sound

-Symptoms may linger even after the migraine has gone away.
-Patients with migraine sometimes call this a migraine "hangover."
+Symptoms may linger, even after the migraine goes away.
+This is called a migraine hangover.
 Symptoms can include:

-Your doctor can diagnose this type of headache by asking questions about your symptoms and family history of migraines.
-A complete physical exam will be done to determine if your headaches are due to muscle tension, sinus problems, or a serious brain disorder.
+Your provider can diagnose migraine headache by asking about your symptoms and family history of migraines.
+A complete physical exam will be done to determine if your headaches are due to muscle tension, sinus problems, or a brain disorder.